keerlaksh/RAGoptimizer/README.md

-RAG Experimental Framework

-A research-grade Retrieval-Augmented Generation (RAG) system that compares multiple RAG pipelines and identifies the best configuration for a given document and query set.

-Overview

-Large Language Models (LLMs) cannot reliably answer questions from long documents on their own.
-They may hallucinate, miss details, or rely on prior knowledge.

-This project solves that problem using Retrieval-Augmented Generation (RAG) and treats RAG design as a controlled experiment.

-Why RAG?

-RAG improves LLM answers by:

-Extracting text from documents (PDF / TXT)

-Splitting text into chunks

-Converting chunks into vector embeddings

-Retrieving the most relevant chunks per query

-Generating answers strictly from retrieved context

-This ensures answers are grounded, accurate, and verifiable.

-What This Project Does

-Builds multiple RAG pipelines using different:

-Embedding models

-Chunk sizes

-Answers the same query using each pipeline

-Evaluates each pipeline scientifically

-Selects the best-performing pipeline

-Returns:

-Final answer

-Evaluation metrics

-Pipeline comparison report

-Key Features

-PDF document ingestion

-Multiple embedding strategies

-Lazy-loaded, memory-efficient indexing

-LLM-based answer generation (Groq / fallback mode)

-Quantitative RAG evaluation

-Best-pipeline selection

-Goal

-Determine which RAG configuration works best for a given document and query set — using evidence, not intuition.

-Tech Stack

-Python

-Sentence Transformers

-ChromaDB

-Groq LLM API (optional)

-Streamlit
+# RAG Experimental Framework

+## Overview
+**RAG Experimental Framework** is a research-grade Retrieval-Augmented Generation (RAG) system designed to compare multiple RAG pipelines and identify the optimal configuration for specific document and query sets.

+Large Language Models (LLMs) often struggle to reliably answer questions based on long documents.
+They may hallucinate, miss critical details, or rely heavily on pre-training data rather than the provided context. **This project addresses these limitations by treating RAG design as a controlled experiment.**

+---

+## Why RAG?
+Retrieval-Augmented Generation improves LLM responses by grounding them in external, verifiable documents.
+The standard workflow used in this framework includes:

+1.  **Extract:** Ingest text from documents (PDF / TXT).
+2.  **Split:** Divide text into meaningful chunks.
+3.  **Embed:** Convert chunks into vector embeddings.
+4.  **Retrieve:** Find the most relevant chunks for a specific query.
+5.  **Generate:** Produce answers strictly from the retrieved context.

+[Image of Retrieval Augmented Generation architecture diagram]

+This process ensures that the resulting answers are accurate, verifiable, and free from hallucinations.

+---

+## What This Project Does
+This framework moves beyond a "one-size-fits-all" approach.
+It builds multiple RAG pipelines simultaneously to test different variables:

+* **Embedding Models:** Tests different ways of representing text vectors.
+* **Chunk Sizes:** Tests different granularities of text splitting.

+### The Experiment Process
+1.  **Ingest:** Loads the document.
+2.  **Permutate:** Creates multiple pipelines with different configurations.
+3.  **Run:** Executes the same user query across all pipelines.
+4.  **Evaluate:** Scores each pipeline using objective metrics.
+5.  **Select:** Automatically identifies the best-performing pipeline.

+### Outputs
+* The final, most accurate answer.
+* Detailed evaluation metrics.
+* A comprehensive pipeline comparison report.

+---

+## Key Features
+* **PDF Document Ingestion:** Robust handling of document formats.
+* **Multiple Embedding Strategies:** Comparative analysis of vector models.
+* **Memory-Efficient:** Uses lazy loading to optimize resource usage.
+* **LLM-Based Generation:** Integration with Groq (with fallback modes).
+* **Scientific Evaluation:** Measures performance rather than guessing.
+* **Auto-Selection:** automatically routes the query to the best configuration.

+---

+## Goal
+The primary objective is to **determine which RAG configuration works best for a given document and query set — using measurement, not guesswork.**

+---

+## Tech Stack
+* **Language:** Python
+* **Embeddings:** Sentence Transformers
+* **Vector Store:** ChromaDB
+* **LLM:** Groq API (Optional/Configurable)
+* **Interface:** Streamlit